hvasbath/beat/docs/examples.rst

  .. image:: _static/FullMT_stage_-1_max.png

  The vertical black lines are the true values and the vertical red lines are the maximum likelihood values.
  We see that the true solution is not comprised within the marginals of all parameters.
-This may have several reasons I will not go in to detail for now.
+This may have several reasons.
+In the next section we will discuss and investigate the influence of the noise characteristics.

  To get an image of parameter correlations (including the true reference value in red) of moment tensor components, the location and the magnitude.
 In the $beat_models run::